Mio812/comp6713-medqa/README.md

 | query-exp + dense@5 | 0.033 | 0.051 | 0.814 | 0.083 | 0.083 | 0.083 |
 | query-exp + rerank@5 | 0.067 | 0.087 | 0.817 | 0.117 | 0.167 | 0.136 |

-Takeaways:

-1. The BGE cross-encoder reranker is worth keeping.
-Adding it on top of dense retrieval raises Recall@1 by 41% (0.083 to 0.117), doubles Recall@3 (0.083 to 0.167), and lifts MRR by 64% (0.083 to 0.137), with a 3-4x latency cost per query.
+The BGE cross-encoder reranker is worth keeping: on top of dense retrieval it lifts Recall@1 from 0.083 to 0.117, doubles Recall@3 (0.083 to 0.167) and raises MRR from 0.083 to 0.137, at a 3-4x per-query latency cost.

-2. UMLS query expansion is a negative finding on this dataset.
-In dense-only mode it halves EM (0.083 to 0.033); even with the reranker it underperforms raw queries (EM 0.067 vs 0.083).
+UMLS query expansion didn't work out on this test set.
+In dense-only mode it halves EM (0.083 to 0.033), and even with the reranker it still trails raw queries (0.067 vs 0.083).
 The expanded query dilutes the BGE-M3 embedding with canonical medical terms that shift the chunk distribution away from the topical match.
-The pipeline still supports the feature (it may help on patient-language queries the test set does not cover), but it is disabled by default in `run_eval.py` task 5b.
-A useful extension would be expansion conditional on entity-match confidence.
+We left the feature in the pipeline (it may still help on patient-language queries, which this test set does not exercise) but disabled it by default in `run_eval.py` task 5b.
+Making expansion conditional on entity-match confidence is a plausible next step.

-3. Larger `rerank_top_k` helps retrieval but not generation.
-Moving from top-1 to top-5 after reranking lifts Recall@5 to 0.183 (raw-query) but leaves EM / F1 essentially flat, because the LLM already copes with context volume and extra chunks mostly add noise.
-We keep `rerank_top_k = 3` as a latency / recall compromise.
+Pushing `rerank_top_k` from 1 to 5 raises Recall@5 to 0.183 on raw queries but leaves EM/F1 essentially flat, because the LLM already handles the extra context and the added chunks mostly contribute noise.
+We settled on `rerank_top_k = 3` as a latency / recall compromise.

 Metric notes: